rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 Hereafter in these rules, “title page” means “title page or title page substitute.”

-<a name="0.2.5.5">0.2.5.5</a> **More than one preferred source of information.**  If there is more than one source of information that qualifies as the preferred source of information for the manifestation, choose as the preferred source of information one of the following, applying the first applicable criterion:
+<a name="0.2.5.5">0.2.5.5</a> **More than one preferred source of information**.
+If there is more than one source of information that qualifies as the preferred source of information for the manifestation, choose as the preferred source of information one of the following, applying the first applicable criterion:

 + **Preferred sources of information for the reproduction and the original**
 If the manifestation is a facsimile or reproduction of an original manifestation and the manifestation contains a preferred source of information for the reproduction as well as a preferred source of information for the original, then use the source for the reproduction as the preferred source.